 - Proof of the income and capital of any other people living with you for the period of time in question.

 - Where a backdate of Second Adult Rebate for Council Tax is being claimed, proof of income and saving is required for the 'second adult', not the liable person.

 For more details on what is acceptable evidence please read the notes supplied with the application form.
-Please remember every document must be an original, we cannot accept photocopies.
+Please remember every document must be an original; we cannot accept photocopies.
 Do not delay sending in your claim form even if you do not have all the evidence now.
-Send or bring the documents in later, but within 4 weeks.
-Let us know if you need more than 4 weeks to provide proof.
+Please send or bring the documents in later, but within four weeks.
+Let us know if you need more than four weeks to provide proof.

 Forms and documents can be brought to any Comhairle Office.
 Any documents posted will be returned by post.
-We do not accept responsibility for the loss of any documents sent by post.
-It is therefore recommended that you bring any valuable documents to one of our offices.
+We do not accept responsibility for the loss of any documents sent by post and so it is therefore recommended that you bring any valuable documents to one of our offices.

 Other Help and Advice